 6. Lassen Volcanic National Park

 This national park is in California.
-It contains the largest volcano in the Cascade Range, Lassen Peak, which last erupted between 1914 and 1917.
+It contains the largest volcano in the Cascade Range, Lassen Peak, last erupted between 1914 and 1917.
 The park has dozens of other volcanoes, such as Mount Shasta and Mount Tehachapi.

 7. Big Basin Redwoods State Park